DioxusLabs/dioxus/packages/atoms/README.md

 Selectors are a concept popular in the JS world as a way of narrowing down a selection of state outside the VDOM lifecycle.
 Selectors have two functions: 1) summarize/narrow down some complex state and 2) memoize calculations.

 Selectors are only `readable` - they cannot be set.
-This differs from RecoilJS where selectors _are_ `writable`.
+This differs from AtomJS where selectors _are_ `writable`.
 Selectors, as you might've guessed, "select" some data from atoms and other selectors.

-Selectors provide a `SelectorApi` which essentially exposes a read-only `RecoilApi`.
+Selectors provide a `SelectorApi` which essentially exposes a read-only `AtomApi`.
 They have the `get` method which allows any readable valued to be obtained for the purpose of generating a new value.
 A `Selector` may only return `'static` data, however `SelectorBorrowed` may return borrowed data.

 returning static data: